A Perfume, A Melody, An Emotion

 Materials are chosen without compromise.

-Each is selected for its integrity, character, and ability to endure.
+Each element is selected for its integrity, character, and ability to endure.
 We do not seek abundance, only excellence.
-Every element is evaluated repeatedly and filtered through exacting standards before it is accepted.
-Very little passes.
-Nothing is assumed.

 Craft & Ingredients